 Lake Stevens-area residents have consistently noted over the past 20 years that the current library building is too small and cramped to meet community needs.
 Recent public feedback includes:

-The ballot will include two measures.
-Both measures must be approved by the required margins before work can proceed on a new Lake Stevens Library facility.
-The measures ask:
+The ballot included two measures.
+Both measures had to pass by the required margins before work can proceed on a new Lake Stevens Library facility.
+The measures asked:

-Registered voters who live within the boundaries of the proposed Library Capital Facilities Area (LCFA) will be sent a mail-in ballot by the Snohomish County Auditor's Office that includes two Lake Stevens Library-related measures.
-The LCFA boundaries follow those of the Lake Stevens School District.
+Registered voters who live within the boundaries of the now-approved Library Capital Facilities Area (LCFA) were sent a mail-in ballot by the Snohomish County Auditor's Office that included two Lake Stevens Library-related measures.

 LCFA stands for Library Capital Facilities Area.
 According to state law, an LCFA can be used only for financing the construction of library capital facilities.
 A library capital facility includes land, buildings, site improvements, equipment, furnishings, collections, financing, design, construction, equipping, remodeling and all necessary costs related to acquisition.
 Once a library capital facility is paid off, the LCFA is dissolved.